Why Momentum in Ministry is Important

 For many churches and places of worship, Easter and Mother’s Day might be the two weekends when we spend the most resources — both monetarily and physically.
 We’re creative in how we design and promote the service to guests and our communities because we want to see change happen.

 However, after these events, that same level of creativity usually disappears.
-Think about it for a second: You spend all this time and energy to bring in guests and community members with an excellent and creative worship service.
+Think about it for a second: You spend all this time and energy bringing in guests and community members with an excellent and creative worship service.
 But then it’s back to normal the following Sunday or after the sermon series is over.

 These teams would be tasked with making sure each Sunday stays fresh – and then you won’t burn out any one group of leaders.